 I didn’t mean to write about this little bird.
 I wasn’t going to.
 I didn’t even want to.
-But I did find myself using her as a metaphor when talking to young people who were looking away from their own needs because— too busy tap-dancing for others.
+But I did find myself using her as a metaphor when talking to young people who were looking away from their own needs because—too busy tap-dancing for others.
 And she snuck into unscripted meditations I was narrating, as if a blinking baby bird made any sense there at all.
 And when I tried to forget about her, somebody who lent me their office for the day at Cornell had a little cardinal tchotchke sitting on the windowsill.
-And then that evening, the dog I walk crossed the street for seemingly no reason (she instantly wanted to cross right back over), and in the place where we landed momentarily before boomeranging back, two red feathers asked to be picked up.
-(I added them to the planter where I had volunteer blue jay and starling feathers already.)
+And then that evening, the dog I was walking crossed the street for seemingly no reason (Marigold instantly wanted to cross right back over), and in the place where we landed momentarily before boomeranging back, two red feathers asked to be picked up.
+(I added them to the planter I'd already gifted with volunteer blue jay and starling feathers.)

 I’ve gotten so serious about coming close to my own heart.
-I want to invite you to the same, to coming close to yours.
+I want to invite you to the same: come close to yours.
 I made a meditation to walk you there if you want a guide just for a moment—not because you need one, but maybe because, like me, you just like someone to hold a structure for you sometimes so you can drop in easily and see what happens.
 Maybe you like to be surprised, as on that day when the upstate New York monsoon came down hard on trees and nests and nestlings, and you were just trying to walk from point A to point B but had to stop.
 Because, oh, wow, what?
 Baby bird?
 So drenched, so lost, still screaming out a vote for survival.
-I don’t know about you, but sometimes I just have to heed the call.
+I don’t know about you, but I love to heed the call.

 Love & blessings, Jaya